TarunTejaY/Thesis-Work-Faster-RCNN/README.md

     python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_resnet50_coco.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph

-•	In the above command replace the config file with your respective config file you choose faster_rcnn_inception_v2_coco.config/ faster_rcnn_resnet101_coco.config etc
+•	In the above command replace the config file with your respective config file you choose faster_rcnn_inception_v2_coco.config/ faster_rcnn_resnet101_coco.config if you like to work on them.

 •	Then open the object detection folder and open the respective python file to test your model.
 In my case i have used Object_detection_image.py and Object_detection_video.py